 An operating partner is a true asset to any PE portfolio company.
 Assessing the day-to-day activities of a business is difficult and pinpointing inefficiencies and areas of improvement can be even harder.
 An operating partner has the expertise and knowledge needed to understand the business, recognize what it needs, and then execute a strategy to improve profit and efficiency.
 Rebuilding business operations requires careful planning and attention, but hiring an operating partner makes the process a little easier.

-The position may have noticeable differences between companies, but all operating partners tend to have similar skills and qualities that help them succeed.
-Below is everything you need to look for when hiring an operating partner.
+The position may have noticeable differences between companies, but all operating partners tend to have similar skills and qualities that help them succeed, including:

 Given the wide range of responsibilities of the operating partner position, communication skills are a must.
 The operating partner must interact with all levels of a business from company managers and leaders to PE firm board members.
 Each group of people often requires a different communication style.
 An operating partner with exceptional communication skills will understand how to best communicate with people in every aspect of the business.